 No SAR birds were detected during field investigations.
-The proposed Costco, parking lots and SWMF is occurring entirely within the agricultural or disturbed lands within the Subject Property.
-As such, no tree or shrub removal is required to accommodate these components of the proposed development, and no impacts are expected to breeding birds.
-The fields on the Subject Property will be planted with soy in the 2025 growing season which will not provide suitable nesting habitat for rare grassland birds.
-However, the proposed extension of Catherine Street will cross the southern boundary through the Open Disturbed Area, proceed to the adjacent MEMM4 community to the west, and then connect with Tecumseth Road.
-The proposed extension will remove a portion of the MEMM4 community, which may serve as a habitat for grassland birds.
-Formal breeding bird surveys were not conducted by IES because the project began in October 2024.
+The proposed development is occurring entirely within the agricultural or disturbed lands within the Subject Property.
+As such, no tree or shrub removal is required to accommodate the proposed development, and no impacts are expected to breeding birds.
+The fields will be planted with soy in the 2025 growing season which will not provide suitable nesting habitat for rare grassland birds.